etienne1911/etienne1911.github.io/xiaomi_wifi_repeater_setup.md

 - [python-miio](https://github.com/rytilahti/python-miio/)

 Although `python-miio` is supposed to support xiaomi wifi repeater, I could not manage to to configure my device with it.
-Instead I had to use the other nodejs based library called `miio` which did the job flawlessly.
+Instead I used another nodejs based library called `miio` which did the job perfectly.

 ## miio